spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 #### Add components

-From your `HealthComponent`, the GDK has generated a `Pickups.HealthPickup.Component.CreateSchemaComponentData()` function.
-The property numbers in your schema file (i.e. `= 1` and `= 2`) determine the order of properties expected as the function's parameters.
+From your `HealthComponent`, the GDK has generated a `Pickups.HealthPickup.Snapshot` struct.

-This component can then be added to the `HealthPickup` entity using the line: `.AddComponent(healthPickupComponent, gameLogic)`.
-The three "well-known components" (`Position`, `Metadata` and `Persistence`) must appear in that order, but after that you are free to add your remaining components in any order you like.
-Just remember that to complete the pattern the **final call** must be to `.Build();`.
+An instance of this struct can then be added to the `HealthPickup` entity using the line: `.AddComponent(healthPickupComponent, gameLogic)`.

 #### Set permissions (ACLs)

 [Access Control Lists]({{urlRoot}}/content/glossary#access-control-list-acl) are how SpatialOS specifies which workers have permission to read-from or write-to the values of certain components.
 There may be data which you want to be kept private to server-side workers (because clients might use that knowledge to cheat!).
 Some components should definitely restrict their write-access to specific workers (e.g. a particular player's client) or to server-side workers only, to prevent exploits.
 For example, in an RPG a player should probably not be able to update the amount of gold they are carrying (at least, not without the server-side validating they aren't cheating!).

-In the EntityBuilder syntax, the `.SetReadAcl(AllWorkerAttributes)` function call stated that all worker types should be able to read the data for this entity.
+In the EntityTemplate syntax, the `.SetReadAccess(gameLogic, WorkerUtils.UnityClient)` function call stated that all worker types should be able to read the data for this entity.

 For each of the other components, such as your newly added `HealthPickup` component, the worker type which is given write-access is specified as a second argument to the component-adding function, e.g. `WorkerUtils.UnityGameLogic`.
 This is simply a string which identifies which worker type should be granted the relevant permission.